Pests and Diseases

 • Increase space between plants (especially trees and shrubs) for better air circulation

-• In garden and perennial beds improve soil with layers of compost each year
+• In garden and perennial beds, improve soil with layers of compost each year

-• In vegetable gardens rotate plants so that plants in the same family are not planted in the same spot every year
+• In vegetable gardens, rotate plants so that plants in the same family are not planted in the same spot every year

-• Follow soil test recommendations; don’t over fertilize
+• Follow soil test recommendations; don’t over-fertilize

-• Reduce amount of monoculture, the cultivation of a single crop or organism (ex: Fescue grass lawn)
+• Reduce the amount of monoculture, the cultivation of a single crop or organism (ex: Fescue grass lawn)

 • Follow Virginia Tech lawn care recommendations